in 2017, the industry must do more to support musicians' mental health | read | i-D

 In early 2015, Swedish artist Lykke Li announced via her Instagram that she was cancelling all of her upcoming shows.
 The text, accompanied by a glitchy, pixelated treatment of a press shot, was written in capital letters, accentuating what seemed like a cry for help and understanding.
 It read: "I AM UTTERLY DEVASTATED, SOMETIMES WE PUSH AND PUSH BUT THE BODY SIMPLY WON'T FOLLOW.
 I GAVE IT ALL I HAD, MY BODY, HEART AND SOUL.
 AFTER 7 YEARS OF TOURING MY HEALTH IS SCREAMING/BEGGING FOR ME TO LISTEN/HEAL/SLOW DOWN.
 THANK YOU SO MUCH FOR UNDERSTANDING...".

-At the time, Li's post felt stark and singular; it now reads as a prelude to a full-blown epidemic — from Kanye West's publicized disintegrations and eventually hospitalization, to Justin Bieber explaining that he can no longer meet and greet fans because the experience leaves him "drained and unhappy."
+At the time, Li's post felt stark and singular; it now reads as a prelude to a full-blown epidemic -- from Kanye West's publicised disintegrations and eventually hospitalisation, to Justin Bieber explaining that he can no longer meet and greet fans because the experience leaves him "drained and unhappy".
 And it's not just the high-profilers that are susceptible; the issue reaches all corners of our industry, from stadiums to DIY basement shows.

-Having released two albums over the last three years — one with arguably the largest independent label in the world — I've experienced first-hand the standardized and accepted treadmill of the release-tour-release-tour cycle, and the increasing (and addictive) expectation to connect constantly and directly with fan bases through obsessive social media posting.
-The pressure to keep up this online presence has turned many artists into content farmers and pavlovian dopamine freaks, with little industry effort to discourage such behavior.
+Having released two albums over the last three years -- one with arguably the largest independent label in the world -- I've experienced first-hand the standardised and accepted treadmill of the release-tour-release-tour cycle, and the increasing (and addictive) expectation to connect constantly and directly with fan bases through obsessive social media posting.
+The pressure to keep up this online presence has turned many artists into content farmers and pavlovian dopamine freaks, with little industry effort to discourage such behaviour.

 The vast majority of artists aren't flying first class and having their gear set up for them by a big crew; they're flying in at very early hours, or doing huge stretches of driving due to illogical tour routing, to arrive at a venue and get to work.
 In the chasms of time between soundcheck and stage, they'll drink and many smoke, before expending a lot of energy and emotion in a very loud environment for a short moment, and then packing up and repeating the process for days on end, while most likely sharing a room with the people they also shared a vehicle and venue with all day.
 This might be great for a week or two, but over years it isn't healthy.

 In November, I released the dream derealised, an album I made during a period of great anxiety and dissociation, with proceeds going to the mental health charity Mind.
-It was meant as a cathartic measure for myself, but also as a way of externalizing a subject that many find difficult to talk about or express.
+It was meant as a cathartic measure for myself, but also as a way of externalising a subject that many find difficult to talk about or express.
 While the music doesn't directly deal with my experience of the issues endemic in the wider industry, it has acted as springboard for me to talk about them further.
-It's important that artists share their experiences, as a way to inform those younger and hungrier.
-But the industry at large must also shoulder some responsibility for recognizing and acting upon the standards it sets for its artists.
+It's important that artists share their experiences, as a way to inform those younger and hungrier, but the industry at large must also shoulder some responsibility for recognising and acting upon the standards it sets for its artists.

-Mental health issues that are often associated with being a musician have been normalized by a culture that romanticizes the lifestyles and habits of those great artists before us, of their casualties and excesses.
+Mental health issues that are often associated with being a musician have been normalised by a culture that romanticises the lifestyles and habits of those great artists before us, of their casualties and excesses.
 This archaic of view of the tortured, suffering artist must end immediately.
 There is nothing to aspire to in this illusion.

 It's hard to think of another industry that counters its abyssal lows with such prodigious highs: the mania of creativity and the accomplishment of great works of art, the unparalleled euphoria of successful live shows or festival slots, the powerful pull of collective experience and communication through music.
 These elements are vital to music culture, but we must find a way to pursue them while protecting the people responsible for their creation.